demisto/content/Packs/AutoFocus/Integrations/AutoFocusTagsFeed/AutoFocusTagsFeed_description.md

   2. Select the API Key link.

   Enter this API key when configuring the AutoFocus integration in Cortex XSOAR.
-  For more info on activating the license see [Activating AutoFocus Licenses](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/get-started-with-autofocus/activate-autofocus-licenses.html).
+  For more info on activating the license, see [Activating AutoFocus Licenses](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/get-started-with-autofocus/activate-autofocus-licenses.html).